yktoo/yktoo.com/content/blog/posts/0315/index.en.md

 Initially I had some doubts about how sturdy this mount would be, but I must say that GoPro dudes know very well what they're doing.
 The adhesive tape is incredibly strong.
 Despite occasional camera hits against the ski lift brace (which you should be mindful of when boarding and getting off the lift) and one complete roll over my head, the mount is still affixed as firmly as in the beginning.

 One problem that arises from the fact the camera's very modern is the huge volume of video files it produces.
 One hour of **4K-30 fps** video (*fps* stands for *frames per second*) takes about 30 GB of storage.
 The cam can also record **FullHD** video up to **120 fps**, with about the same appetite.
-On one hand, I could finally start producing content for my {{< a "0243" "4K UltraHD TV" >}}.
+On one hand, I could finally start producing content for my [4K UltraHD TV](0243).
 On the other hand, buying appropriately sized MicroSD cards costs a fortune.
 Especially considering that 4K video recording demands expensive, high-speed, ones.
 So I've capped the quality at the modest **1080p-30 fps**, which proved to be good enough.
 The video appearance is great, and the video stabilisation is doing its job pretty well.

 {{< imgfig "https://res.cloudinary.com/yktoo/image/upload/blog/5zecuh3964fx0152.jpg" "GoPro Hero 5 Black." >}}